Rated Excellent Online

 Frequently Asked Questions

 Yes, most secured loan lenders will consider new build properties as security.
 The main restrictions are around loan-to-value ratios — lenders often cap LTV at 75% rather than 80-85% for new builds in the first two years, to account for the potential for the new build premium to erode.
 Once the property has an established market value based on comparable resales, lenders typically revert to standard LTV limits.
-A broker can identify which lenders are most comfortable with your specific new build.
+A broker can identify which lenders are most comfortable with your specific new build — Pepper Money, Precise Mortgages and Together Money are common choices.

 The new build premium refers to the additional price buyers pay for a brand new property compared to an equivalent second-hand home — typically estimated at 5-15%.
 Lenders are aware that this premium may erode in the first years after purchase, meaning the property could be worth less than the original purchase price if sold soon after completion.
 To manage this risk, lenders often apply lower maximum LTV ratios for new builds, particularly in the first two years.
 This reduces the maximum loan available compared to an equivalent established property.

 It may do.
 Lenders take developer incentives into account when assessing LTV on new build properties, as incentives effectively reduce the true cost of the purchase below the headline price.
+Typically incentives exceeding 5% of purchase price are fully deducted; below 5%, treatment varies by lender.
 If the purchase was recent, the lender or valuer may adjust the effective purchase price downward to reflect the incentives received.
 You should disclose all incentives you received at purchase when applying for a secured loan, including cashback, furniture packages, fee contributions and guaranteed rent schemes.

 Yes.
 If you used the Help to Buy equity loan scheme when purchasing your new build, the equity loan from Homes England needs to be taken into account when calculating available equity for a second charge loan.
-Homes England's consent may also be required before a second charge can be registered on the property.
-The Help to Buy scheme closed to new applicants in 2023, but existing equity loans remain active and affect the security position for lenders.
-You should confirm the current outstanding balance of your equity loan and whether Homes England consent will be required as part of any secured loan application.
+Homes England’s consent is typically required before a second charge can be registered on the property, which can add 3-6 weeks to the process.
+The Help to Buy scheme closed to new applicants in England on 31 October 2022, but existing equity loans remain active and affect the security position for lenders.
+You should confirm the current outstanding balance of your equity loan (20% or 40% in London of the current market value) before any application.